 Middlebury College is a private university in the Champlain Valley.
 The Middlebury College Ski bowl is located on their mountain campus and offers 17 trails open to the public and for intercollegiate competitions.
 It is one of only two remaining college-owned ski areas in the eastern United States.

 Mount Berry, Georgia

-Berry College is a private university with about 2,100 students.
-It is the largest contiguous campus spanning over 27,000 acres with 100 miles of trails.
+Berry College is a private university and is the largest contiguous campus spanning over 27,000 acres with 100 miles of trails.
 Part of the campus is located atop Lavender Mountain.
-According to Buzzfeed, “the campus was made for Insta.”
-Another fun fact: scenes from Remember the Titans were filmed at Berry.
+According to Buzzfeed, “the campus was made for Instagram.”
+Another fun fact: scenes from “Remember the Titans” were filmed at Berry.

-Sewanee is a private university with about 1,800 students.
-It has the nickname “the mountain” for its beautiful location on the Cumberland Plateau overlooking the Tennessee Valley.
+Sewanee is a private university with the nickname “The Mountain” for its beautiful location on the Cumberland Plateau overlooking the Tennessee Valley.
 There are over 50 miles of trails on campus that students can hike, mountain bike, and horseback ride on.
-Sewanee just asks that you leave nothing but footprints and take nothing but pictures.
-The campus is also well known for Gothic-style architecture.
+Students at Sewanee know to leave nothing but footprints and take nothing but pictures.